computation-structures/asim/ASSEMBLER.md

 ## ASim Assembly Language Syntax

+## Built-in loader

 ## Macros

 ## Directives

 * `.align <n>`<br>
-If necessary, add bytes to the current section until the least-significant `<n>` bits section's location counter are 0.
+If necessary, add bytes to the current section until the least-significant `<n>` bits of the section's location counter are 0.
 This is equivalent to `.balign <2**n>`.

 * `.ascii "<string>"...`<br>
-`.asciz "<string>"..."`<br>
+`.asciz "<string>"...`<br>
-expects 0 or more string literals separated by commas, where each string is enclosed in double quotes (").
-It assembles each ASCII character of the string into consecutive locations in the current section.  `.asciz` adds an additional zero byte after the last character.
+expects 0 or more string literals separated by commas, where each string literal is enclosed in double quotes (").
+Each ASCII character of the string is assembled into consecutive locations in the current section.  `.asciz` adds an additional zero byte after the last character.